nimra-chorerobots/Ultraonics_v1.0/README.md

 This repository demonstrates a **clear and interpretable ultrasonic perception layer** for a mobile robot.
 It visualizes how **24 ultrasonic sensors** perceive obstacles around the robot and how these measurements are transformed into a **top-down world view with robot motion and heading**.

-The goal of this project is **perception understanding and debugging**, not training or prediction.
+The goal of this project is **perception understanding and debugging**.
 ---

 ## 📌 What This Project Shows